 There was evidence to suggest that although teachers were uncertain about the difference between the two terms that the school culture and school leadership were shaping their views on its importance.
 Askew et al. (1997) stated that school culture is an important aspect in changing teachers’ beliefs as could be evidently seen by the answers given by Mr Barrow in response to how he was feeling.
 Equally too, the fact that senior management placed emphasis on the teaching of numeracy highlighted its importance to one teacher.
 Gaffney and Faragher (2010) stated that the focus of senior managers in addition to teacher leaders developing pedagogical practices were important in maintaining school improvement in the area.
 Interestingly, teachers did not talk about any areas of knowledge identified under Bennison (2015a) categorisation.
 Shulman (1987) singled out pedagogical content knowledge as being the most important aspect to enable teachers to meet the learning needs of students.
 However, instead of mentioning these, teachers were more focussed on their own ability in mathematics either through their own perception of their ability of school mathematics or through their life experiences as a parent.
-Studies (Goos et al., 2011; Geiger et al., 2015b) have shown that multiple iterations, time, and the use of the Goos (2007) model has a positive effect on teachers confidence in addressing the numeracy demands of their subjects but only when an understanding of the term also occurs.
+Studies (Goos et al., 2011; Geiger et al., 2015b) have shown that multiple iterations, time, and the use of the Goos (2007) model had a positive effect on teachers’ confidence in addressing the numeracy demands of their subjects but only when an understanding of the term also occurs.
 This common understanding was not in evidence in Barrowside Secondary School.

 3.3.
 Guskey level 2: What do teachers know about the teaching of numeracy in their subject area?